PR0M3TH3AN/BitcoinConference2024-MeshtasticWorkshop/src/Script/Meshtastic Workshop Script.md

 ![](http://hedgedoc.malin.onl/uploads/c5cfceaa-5ea8-4bb3-b95f-244e9e673d80.jpg)

-Here are some links to Meshtastic resources as well as a download link for this entire presentation.
+Alright, here on the left is the link to the Meshtastic.org website as well as the link the GitHub repo for this presentation.

-The large QR code is the Bitcoin Conference Private Channels.
-Scan to join in on the conversations.
+The large code in the center are the Private Conference Channels we have setup for you.
+Scan the code to join in on the conversations.

 Thanks for joining us for this Meshtastic workshop, I hope it was informative and enjoy the rest of the conference!